sknair12/CustomerRetention/README.md

 ### Installation

 1. Clone this repository to your local machine using `git clone`.
-2. Install the required dependencies
+2. Install the required dependencies mentioned in requirements.txt

 ### Dataset